 Not so fast.

-With the right mindset and action steps, it’s possible to make a lot of money as a teenager.
+With the right mindset and action steps, it's possible to make a lot of money as a teenager.
 In fact, there are teenagers just like you out there today who are raking it in.
 They are setting themselves up for a financially secure future—plus, they are taking care of the wants and needs they have right now.
-There’s no reason you can’t make all the money you want, too.

 You may be thinking that a job flipping burgers isn't going to get you where you want to be, and you are probably right.
 However, we aren't talking about flipping burgers here.
 Successful teenage entrepreneurs are making a lot of money building their businesses—both online or offline.
 Instead of spending their time outside of school hanging out with friends, playing video games, and connecting on social media, they are using their time, interests, and skills to make bank.

 The good news is you can even find ways to incorporate hanging out with friends, playing video games, and connecting on social media into your money-making opportunities!
 Got your attention now?
 Good.

 At Capitalism.com, our team has been blown away by what teenagers and young adults are doing to become entrepreneurs—not just earning a little money but actually building wealth.
 Kylie Jenner just became the world's youngest (almost) billionaire when she signed an exclusive distribution deal with Ulta for her business Kylie Cosmetics in August 2019.